opensim-org/opensim-core/CONTRIBUTING.md

  // ... stuff ...
 #endif // OPENSIM_PROPERTY_TABLE_H_
 ```
-This matches the scheme used in Simbody and avoids all of the above problems.
+This matches the scheme used in Simbody and avoids all of the following problems.
 (Trailing underscore, but not leading, is allowed.)

 They should not look like this: